WING-NUS/scisumm-corpus/README.md

 ### Contact Information

-For further information about this data release, contact the following members of the BRNDL workshop Organizing Committee responsible for this shared task:
+For further information about this data release, contact the following members of the BRNDL workshop organising committee:

-* Kokil Jaidka (Nanyang Technological University) <koki0001@e.ntu.edu.sg>
+* Kokil Jaidka (Nanyang Technological University) koki0001@e.ntu.edu.sg
-* Min-Yen Kan (Dept. of Computer Science, School of Computing, National University of Singapore) <kanmy@comp.nus.edu.sg>
+* Min-Yen Kan (Dept. of Computer Science, School of Computing, National University of Singapore) kanmy@comp.nus.edu.sg
-* Muthu Kumar Chandrasekaran (Dept. of Computer Science, School of Computing, National University of Singapore) <muthu.chandra@comp.nus.edu.sg>
+* Muthu Kumar Chandrasekaran (Dept. of Computer Science, School of Computing, National University of Singapore) muthu.chandra@comp.nus.edu.sg

 --------------------------------------------------------------------------

 This README was updated from README2014 by Muthu Kumar Chandrasekaran in Feb, 2016.
 For revision information, check source code control logs.